dashpay/docs/docs/user/network/dashmate/index.rst

 Enable logging to file
 ^^^^^^^^^^^^^^^^^^^^^^

-Use ``dashmate config set`` to configure an location for storing Core logs on the host file system.
+Use ``dashmate config set`` to configure a location for storing Core logs on the host file system.
 Replace the example path with one that matches your system:

 .. code-block:: shell